rei/balsa/README.md

     // Logging prefix that will be prepended to each log message, e.g., [myApp]
     prefix: undefined,

-    // Define default logging level.
+    // Define default minimum logging level, i.e., don't log messages below the
+    // specified level.
 If 'all', all levels will be logged.
-May be
+May be changed
-    // changed post-instantiation with `.maxLevel()`.
-Relays may override this
+    // post-instantiation with `.minLevel()`.
+Relays may override this value in
-    // value in their own configuration.
+    // their own configuration.
-    maxLevel: 'all',
+    minLevel: 'all',

     // Define the message format.
 Relays may override this value in their own
     // configuration.